cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/additional-options/always-use-https.md

 * Page Rule redirects are processed at the Cloudflare edge resulting in quicker response and reduced requests to your server.
 * Origin web server redirects can cause [redirect loop errors](https://support.cloudflare.com/hc/articles/115000219871).

-When configuring Page Rules, the _Always use HTTPS_ action is the simplest method to redirect HTTP requests to HTTPS.
-You can also use the _Forwarding URL_ action with a _301_ redirect if you need to redirect to another subdomain in addition to forcing HTTPS.
+Use the _Forwarding URL_ action with a _301_ redirect if you need to redirect to another subdomain in addition to forcing HTTPS.
 For example, a Page Rule match for

 ``http://example.com/*``